Talleyrand

 the bust of Lincoln, cast from the original plaster head sculpted in 1917 by the

-famous Bellefonte-born sculptor George Grey Barnard (1863-1938).
-Among his
+famous sculptor George Grey Barnard (1863-1938).
+Barnard was born in

 works were the Barnard groups of statuary flanking the main entrance of the